 Apply for a Certificate in Health Care Infection Prevention & Control (CHIP) Internship.
 There will be placements at several hospitals in Michigan.
-Applications are due February 15, 2018.
+The 2019 application will be posted soon.

 From the 2017 Interns

 "The best part of my internship was:"

 Michael Osterman (2017) "Having the ability to witness the work of an Infection Preventionist first-hand.
 Whether this was through attending meetings or helping out with work in the office, it was an experience that I feel prepared me adequately for future work in the field. "